 Also See: Where to Experience Storm Watching

-Those looking to snowshoe through the snow-dappled woods have their choice of a myriad of stellar routes.
-One of the most iconic routes is Artist Point on Mount Baker.
-While moderate (4 miles with 1,000 feet of elevation gain) snowshoers are rewarded with outstanding views of the North Cascades’ glacier-laden peaks.
-For something much easier but still heavy on Cascadian peak panoramas, try Gold Creek Pond on Snoqualmie Pass.
-The flat 1-mile cruise around a forest pond makes it beginner-friendly, but its location on top of Snoqualmie Pass is still postcard-perfect.
+Those looking to trek through the snow-dappled woods or along frozen lakes can choose from many snowshoe trials.
+One of the most iconic spots is Artist Point on Mount Baker.
+This moderate route rewards snowshoers with outstanding views of the North Cascades’ glacier-laden peaks.
+For something easier but still scenic, try Gold Creek Pond near Snoqualmie Pass.
+The flat 1-mile cruise around a forest pond makes it a beginner-friendly option.

-For those who want to steer clear of the snow but still want to wander in the woods, Washington’s varied terrain provides year-round hike options, some of which are great easy options for families.
+For those who want to steer clear of heavy snow, Washington’s varied terrain provides year-round hike options, including options for families.
 In the Cowiche Canyon Conservancy near Yakima, the 5.2-mile Cowiche Canyon Trail tours a creekside riparian zone surrounded by sagebrush and basalt cliffs.

 Also See: Explore These Scenic Snowshoe Trails

-The Leavenworth Ski Hill operated by the Leavenworth Sports Club keeps the snowshoe trails in the evergreen foothills of Tumwater Mountain open to fat bikers.
-Plus, a portion of their groomed Nordic trails is open to fat bikes each evening.
-Some of these routes are lighted while others require a headlamp or headlights.
+In Leavenworth, the Leavenworth Ski Hill keeps the snowshoe trails in the foothills of Tumwater Mountain open to fat biking.
+Plus, a portion of their groomed Nordic trails open to fat biking each evening.
+While some routes are illuminated, others require a headlamp or headlights.

-Farther south, the Spokane area has a number of fat biking opportunities.
-Riverside State Park–Washington’s second-largest state park featuring ponderosa pines, basalt outcroppings, and the roaring Spokane River– has mixed-use winter trails that welcome fat bikers.
+Farther east, the Spokane area has a number of fat biking opportunities.
+Riverside State Park—Washington’s second-largest state park—offers mixed-use winter trails that welcome fat-tire biking.

 Also See: Year-Round Fun in the Methow Valley